anegrin/GiUCAN/docs/index.md

 Boards must be powered with 5V, you can get the power from the USB connector below the AC; if your ETM has a free USB HSD connector you can use that one to keep the power connection hidden

-**DO NOT** connect boards to 12V OBD2 pin with a power converter: OBD2 12V is always providing power even when the car is off and in deep sleep mode, GiUCAN relays on ETM powering off USB for shutdown of boards; **NO LOW CONSUMPTION MODE HAS BEEN IMPLEMENTED.**
+**DO NOT** connect boards to 12V OBD2 pin with a power converter: OBD2 12V is always providing power even when the car is off and in deep sleep mode, GiUCAN relies on ETM powering off USB for shutdown of boards; **NO LOW CONSUMPTION MODE HAS BEEN IMPLEMENTED.**

 ## Building

 Just run [build.sh](https://github.com/anegrin/GiUCAN/blob/main/build.sh) and it will create 3 elf firmware files under `dist` folder:

-- GiUCAN_SLCAN.elf: it's badically the original firmware, flash this if you wanna use the board to sniff CAN Bus (for example with [SavvyCAN](https://github.com/collin80/SavvyCAN)); there are plenty of examples online on how to use canable-fw with SavvyCAN
+- GiUCAN_SLCAN.elf: it's basically the original firmware, flash this if you wanna use the board to sniff CAN Bus (for example with [SavvyCAN](https://github.com/collin80/SavvyCAN)); there are plenty of examples online on how to use canable-fw with SavvyCAN
 - GiUCAN_BHCAN.elf: firmware for BHCAN board
 - GiUCAN_C1CAN.elf: firmware for C1CAN board